alvarmaciel/cyberiada/_posts/tight-dungeon-world-one-shot.md

 ### PREMISE QUESTIONS

 By “premise,” I mean “what are the characters doing and why?”
 Premise generation is the most critical part of this setup.

-HOW MANY PREMISES?
-In my experience, it definitely works to have multiple distinct premises in a four-player game.
+**HOW MANY PREMISES?** In my experience, it definitely works to have multiple distinct premises in a four-player game.
 Sometimes they'll tangle up in weird ways in the final scene, which is usually pretty satisfying.
 Having just one premise is fine too; it’ll just make the game simpler.

-THE FINAL DESTINATION: Make sure that all premises point towards a single location on your map.
+**THE FINAL DESTINATION**: Make sure that all premises point towards a single location on your map.
 That's the location where your final scene will take place.
 I'm going to talk about that location a bunch, so I'll give it a name and call it the Final Destination.

 When you make the first premise, the space you assign it to becomes the Final Destination.
 If you establish another premise, make sure it references that Final Destination.